pitchplay/blog-content/_posts/2016-05-18-mid-may-features-update.md

 ![](/assets/img/2016-05-13/recordbar.png){:width="100%"}

 ---
 Are there any practice tools you feel are missing from your practice canvas?
+What do you think about these additions?
 Let us know what tools you would like to see!